mchantosa/crowdfunding-NextJS/README.md

 To interact with the Ethereum blockchain, ensure you have MetaMask installed in your browser.
 The application will prompt you to connect your wallet upon accessing any page that requires blockchain interaction.

+## Configuring for a local Ethereum Network

+I have deployed the Utils library on the Sepolia network.
+To run this application on a local Hardhat network, you'll need to deploy the Utils library to your local network and configure its address in the web3.ts file.
+Instructions for setting up a local Ethereum network with Hardhat and deploying the Utils library can be found [here](https://github.com/mchantosa/smart-contract-generator).

 ## Environment Variables

 This project requires the following environment variables: